-Length of Approval Approval Criteria Initial authorization Unless noted otherwise for specific drugs under the medical necessity criteria the drugs listed in policy may be approved up to 12 months.
-Re-authorization criteria Unless noted otherwise for specific drugs under the medical necessity criteria future re-authorization of the drugs listed may be approved up to 12 months as long as the medical necessity criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
+All other reviews for all drugs listed in policy, unless noted otherwise for specific drugs under the medical necessity criteria may be approved up to 12 months.
+Re-authorization criteria Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+All other reviews for re-authorization of all drugs listed in policy, unless noted otherwise for specific drugs under the medical necessity criteria, may be approved up to 12 months